Saturday, December 13, 2014

 I've been working on a bit of abstract "art" the last couple of weeks, using the rest of the fabrics from that mug rug!

-A couple of years ago I pinned this gorgeous paper-pieced block by Trillium Designs, thinking it would make a beautiful full-sized quilt, if only I could find the right scale of prints.
+Years ago I pinned this gorgeous paper-pieced block by Trillium Designs, thinking it would make a beautiful full-sized quilt, if only I could find the right scale of prints.
 I printed the pattern for the block, enlarged to 175%, redrew all the seam allowances back to 1/4", and then just started piecing.
 I mixed and matched strips to get a long, narrow forest of birch trees.

 The gray/white branch fabric and the binding are from the Holiday Cheer line by Jan Shade Beach, as is the pretty red print for the raw-edge appliquéd cardinal.
 The wood grain and "snow" (glitter polkadot) fabrics are just from Fabricland.